CityofToronto/bdit_data-sources/collisions/Readme.md

 - There is no UID. `ACCNB` serves as one starting in 2013, but prior to that the number would reset annually.
 Derived tables use `collision_no`, defined in `collisions.collision_no`.
+  - `ACCNB` [is
+    generated from TPS and CRC counterparts](https://github.com/CityofToronto/bdit_data-sources/pull/349#issuecomment-803133700)
+    when data is loaded into the Oracle database.
+It can only be 10 characters long (by antiquated convention).
+TPS GO numbers, with format `GO-{YEAR_REPORTED}{NUMBER}`, are converted into `ACCNB` by extracting `{NUMBER}`, zero-padding it to 9 digits, and adding the last digit of the year to the front (eg. `GO-2020267847` is translated to `0000267847`).
+CRC collision numbers are recycled annually, with convention dictating that the first CRC number be `8000000` (then the next `8000001`, etc.).
+To convert these to `ACCNB`s, the last two digits of the year are added to the front (eg. `8000285` reported in 2019 is converted to `198000285`).
+  - To keep the dataset current, particularly for fatal collisions, Data Collections will occasionally manually enter collisions using information directly obtained from TPS, or from public media.
+These entries may not follow ACCNB naming conventions.
+When formal data is transferred from TPS, they are manually merged with these human-generated entries.
+  - The date the collision was reported is not included in `acc`.
 - Some rows are derived from other rows by the Data & Analytics team; for example `LOCCOORD` is a simplified version of `ACCLOC`.
 - Categorical data is coded using numbers.
 These numbers come from the Motor